Idle0x/Drosera-Unique-Trap/TECHNICAL-GUIDE.md

 # DO NOT add 'address = ...' - Drosera auto-deploys the Trap
 ```

-You could also create a freemium rpc for mainnet

 **Key Fields:**
 - `response_contract`: Your deployed Response contract address
 - `response_function`: Must match your Response contract's function signature